December 12, 2016

 Workshops and Trainings at the UW: Answering the call for change

-A working group was tasked to develop a training program that would provide education and tools around cultural fluency, cross-cultural communications and bias.
-A pilot launched in spring 2016, and right away the demand exceeded capacity: over 450 staff and faculty participants.
+A working group was tasked to develop a training program that would provide education and tools around cultural fluency, crosscultural communications, systemic racism and bias.
+A pilot launched in spring 2016, and right away the demand exceeded capacity, with more than 450 staff and faculty participants.
 The planning group for the pilot then incorporated feedback and lessons learned into the next phase of workshops and trainings, designed to serve a greater number of faculty and staff in 2017.

 “We listened to a lot of students, faculty and staff who expressed a need for more education on these issues,” says James.
 “We want to be responsive to the needs of people who want to deepen individual learning.”

-In total, 24 workshops were held across all three campuses between April and July 2016.
-They were led by three independent experts in equity, diversity and inclusion: Rosetta Lee, Greg Taylor and Caprice Hollins.
-The trainers brought experience in working with the education and public sectors on topics such as cross-cultural communication, cognitive dissonance and implicit bias.
+All of the workshops are led by local experts in equity, diversity and inclusion.
+The trainers bring experience in working with the education and public sectors on topics such as cross-cultural communication, cognitive dissonance and implicit bias.

 The trainings were designed to appeal to those who are just entering the conversation while offering everyone, no matter their level of expertise, different opportunities to engage in fresh ways.

-“Rosetta Lee’s session on cross cultural communication was excellent,” says Justin Wadland, head of Media and Digital Collections with the UW Tacoma Library.
+“Rosetta Lee’s session on cross-cultural communication was excellent,” says Justin Wadland, head of Media and Digital Collections at the UW Tacoma Library.
 “The training blended together research and scholarly literature, drew on various conceptual models and incorporated her personal experience.”
 Participants were introduced to key frameworks, terminology and concepts in order to evaluate their own biases and engage with honest personal reflection.

 To help people open up, trainer Caprice Hollins wove personal narratives with history.
 This inspired thoughtful reflection through the lenses of race, class and other factors that shape our perspectives and biases.
 “If we aren’t identifying the ideas and unconscious biases we bring from the dominant culture’s norms and beliefs, we are not guiding students in ways that help them be effective in their field,” says Hollins.
 By the end of the training, faculty and staff reported feeling more confident in being able to recognize implicit bias, an important first step.
 “We have to begin to interact differently,” says Hollins.

-Wadland took that call to action to heart as he reflected on his experiences working with students in the UW Tacoma libraries.
+Wadland took Hollins’ call to action to heart as he reflected on his experiences working with students in the UW Tacoma libraries.
 “I feel like the training helped me continue to see how, in my own position, I have an opportunity to learn from other people of backgrounds that are not my own,” he says.
 “The trainings work through misunderstandings and even conflict.”

 “We’ve received requests to focus not just on interpersonal issues, but on understanding institutional and systemic bias as well.
 So now in this next series we are bringing in trainers who are skilled at addressing the broad institutional issues,” says James.

 Considering the ultimate goals of the trainings, James says, “Individuals can’t change what they don’t know.
 The goal is to help people take the blinders off and let them see that they do have the power to make change.
-Then the question becomes, how do we take what we know as leaders within organizations and make change that’s impactful across our three campuses?”
+Then the question becomes, ‘how do we take what we know as leaders within organizations and make change that’s impactful across our three campuses?’”